gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

     echo | openssl s_client -CAfile /etc/gitlab-runner/certs/gitlab.example.com.crt -connect gitlab.example.com:443 -servername gitlab.example.com
     ```

-  - `~/.gitlab-runner/certs/gitlab.example.com.crt` on *nix systems when GitLab Runner is executed as non-root.
+  - `~/.gitlab-runner/certs/gitlab.example.com.crt` on *nix systems when GitLab Runner is executed as non-`root`.
   - `./certs/gitlab.example.com.crt` on other systems.
 If running GitLab Runner as a Windows service,
     this will not work.
 Specify a custom certificate file instead.